js8832/js8832/README.md

 - 👋 Hi, I’m @js8832
 - 👀 I’m interested in ...humanist
 - 🌱 I’m currently learning ...
-LLM ai module
+LLM ai solution
-- 💞️ I’m looking to collaborate on ... deepseek
+- 💞️ I’m looking to collaborate on ... deepseek gemini  mcp gateway
 - 📫 How to reach me ... don't looking for me

 <!---